oreillymedia/pyxie-static/README.md

 ## To Do

-### In Docker

-* Remove the static app stuff from the repo entirely to just leave the kernel stuff
-* Make a docker image that can auto-resart
-* Host on something like Deis?
-* Explore how to get other kernels going
-* How to add other Kernels (especially something like Go or Julia), or switch kernels?

-### In the web app

 * Add restart kernel button, and a "halt" button
 * Map the JS module to the new container (i.e., replace the hardcoded value in var ws_url = "ws://192.168.59.103:8000"; )